WilliamClintC/Geocoding_Cleaned_Do/readme.md

 ### Match Rate Fields

+**`Scraped_zipcode_to_label_match_rate`**
+Binary variables that indicate whether a successful addresses and business names match was found with RVers and Travellers or Truck Stops and Services website.

 **`Scraped_phone_match_rate`, `Yelp_phone_match_rate`, `Yellowbook_phone_match_rate`**
 Binary variables indicating phone number matches in associated sources:
 - `Scraped_phone_match_rate`: True if phone number matches in RVers and Travellers or Truck Stops and Services